hodaya-mironi/Anomaly-detector-web-app/README.md

 After the twos files were uploaded and algorithm was chosen, the detect button will become enable and the user can click on it to detect the anomalies:
 ![image](https://user-images.githubusercontent.com/71708182/120106202-db981680-c164-11eb-8961-9c461b49c33e.png)

-After the user clicke on the detect button, the view('app.component') will send a request to the controller ('server.js') , to send the data to the model ('anomalyDetector.js'), and get back a response of all the anomalies, all the features that have anomalies with the correlative feature.
+After the user click on the detect button, the view ('app.component') will send a request to the controller ('server.js') , to send the data to the model ('anomalyDetector.js'), and get back a response of all the anomalies, all the features that have anomalies with the correlative feature.
 Until the model send a response and the view get it from the controller, there will be a loader on the screen, to show the user that something is happening: